Learn more about our Advertising Disclosure

 • Atlanta’s population is about 541% greater than Missoula.

-• Atlanta's public transportation has a score of 8 out of 10 versus Missoula's lower score of 5.
+• Atlanta’s public transportation score of 8 out of 10 is higher than Missoula’s score of 5.

-• Atlanta has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Missoula, which has a score of 60 out of 100.
+• Atlanta has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Missoula, which has a score of 60.

 • Atlanta’s crime rate is higher than Missoula with a score of 64.23 compared to Missoula’s 33.27.
 This means that Atlanta neighborhoods are safer than 64.23% of all U.S. neighborhoods, and Missoula neighborhoods are safer than 33.27%.